SolidOS/solidos/README.md

 - avoidance of vendor lock-in to services: easy moving to a different Pod or WebID provider;
 - data reuse between applications: with help of data interoperability and data discoverability.

-What you can do today with SolidOS:
+### What you can do today with SolidOS

+Take a look at an example: [SolidOS project Pod](https://solidos.solidcommunity.net/).
+SolidOS implemented features:

 - 📝 manage your WebID and the data about yourself,
 - 📝 manage personal data/files on your Pod,